Setagaya Art Museum Annex

 ■Request to Visitors

-1. Visitors who have a fever or other symptoms associated infections, or suspect that they may be infected, are kindly asked to refrain from entering the museum to avoid further spread of the disease.
+1. Visitors who have a fever or other symptoms associated the novel coronavirus, or suspect that they may be infected, or who are co-habitating with someone who has tested positive, are kindly asked to refrain from entering the museum to avoid further spread of the disease.

 2. When entering the building, please use the sterilizer provided to disinfectant your hands.